ga4gh/data-repository-service-schemas/openapi/tags/DeleteOperations.md

 curl -H "Authorization: Bearer token" -d '{"delete_storage_data": false}' ...
 ```

-## Storage Data
+## Underlying Storage Data

 **Important**: Storage data deletion is never guaranteed.
 Even when `delete_storage_data: true` is requested and the server supports it, the actual deletion may fail due to permissions, network issues, or storage service errors.
-Clients must never depend on storage deletion occurring.
+Clients shoud not depend on storage deletion success.

+Clients can request that the server attempts to delete the underlying data referred to by the DRS object using the `delete_storage_data` parameter.

-**`delete_storage_data: false`** (default): Removes metadata only, preserves underlying storage files
+**`delete_storage_data: false`** (default): Removes DRS object metadata only, preserves underlying storage files

 **`delete_storage_data: true`**: Removes metadata AND requests server attempt to delete underlying storage files (requires `deleteStorageDataSupported: true`, **success not guaranteed**)

 ## Update Pattern